TimNooren/starknet-compose/README.md

 - Signature validation
 - Unit testing

-Deploying contracts manually quickly got boring, so I started building a tool that lets the user define contracts in a config file, and deploy those contracts in one go.
-Something like `docker-compose` for Starknet contract.
+Deploying contracts manually quickly got boring, so built a simple tool that lets the user define contracts in a config file, and deploy those contracts in one go (similar to the starknet-hardhat-plugin).
 It also handles creating accounts (Account contract + key pair), and invoking other contracts through these accounts.

 Next steps include:
 - Adding flexibility to contract definitions; allowing dynamic references to other contracts or accounts, for instance to pass an account address as the contract owner during construction.